 There was a public health emergency that was declared back at the end of January, but that's a very different thing, as we discussed in our last episode.

-Alex is just making this shit up and lying to his audience about this emergency funding bill.
+Alex is just making this shit up and lying to his audience about this emergency funding bill in order to further his convoluted and contradictory narrative about what Trump is doing.

-It just doesn't get more authoritarian than blaming the media for criticizing Trump for doing a bad job while at the same time insisting that he's secretly doing a good job even though all evidence suggests that he's doing a bad job and you yourself claim that he's in a cover-up of him doing such a bad job.
+It just doesn't get more authoritarian than like blaming the media for criticizing Trump for doing a bad job, while at the same time insisting that he's secretly doing a good job, even though all evidence suggests that he's doing a bad job.

 A lot of people have made accusations that Trump cut the CDC's budget, and here you see Alex mirroring that claim and presenting it as a thing that Trump did to cut off their bioweapon production money.

-The CDC was furious that he cut their budgets.
+The CDC was furious that he cut their budget, so they bungled their response to the coronavirus as payback.

 Just from a narrative standpoint, this is putting a hat on a hat.

-Alex already has the whole the globalists release the bioweapon to crash the economy and embarrass Trump narrative going.
+Alex already has the whole of the globalists release the bioweapon to crash the economy and embarrass Trump narrative going, there's no reason to add a subplot about scientists being mad about a decreased budget.

-In his proposed budget for the fiscal year 2021, there's apparently an approximately 16% decrease in the CDC's budget, but this budget has not yet been approved by Congress and thus is not active.
+In his proposed budget for the fiscal year 2021, there's apparently an approximately 16% decrease in the CDC's budget.

-Many folks, including some Democratic presidential candidates, have got details wrong on this, and thus lots of people think Trump actually cut funds from the CDC, including people like Alex and Mike Adams, apparently.
+Many folks, including some Democratic presidential candidates, have got details wrong on this, and thus lots of people think Trump actually cut funds for the CDC, including people like Alex and Mike Adams, apparently.

 There are a bunch of other things in play here that are just more kind of stupidity and negligence than outright malicious action on Trump's part.